pla-llc/wrapi-demo/README.md

 - [ShadCN](https://ui.shadcn.com) (UI Library)

 # Structure
 The [frontend folder](./frontend) contains the entire web facing application built with NextJS.
 This part handles the creation of API keys, linking users, and request tracking.
+Within the frontend, the user is able to:

+1. Create an account (authorization)
+2. Create API keys
+3. Purchase API credits
+4. View usage analytics for their created API keys

+The [backend folder](./backend) contains your API.
+From there, requests are tracked, billing is applied, and anlytics are updated.